-- The Reader and Sentry Controller – both are connected to power supply and power is switched ON.
+- Check the Reader and Sentry Controller – both must be connected to power supply and power is switched ON.

-- Both the Reader and Sentry Controller are connected to the same network switch.
-Unless both reader and Sentry controller are on same LAN, the reader will not be able to detect the tag of the vehicles.
+- Both the Reader and Sentry Controller must be connected to the same network switch.
+Unless both reader and Sentry controller are on the same LAN, the reader will not be able to detect the tag of the vehicles.